 This lively and colorful spot is part LGBTQ hangout, part art gallery.
 The walls are plastered with the owner’s personal collection of paintings and photos, including big names like Diane Arbus.
 But don’t think for a second that makes the place feel pretentious — everyone is welcome at Big Chicks and everybody has a good time.
 Come for trivia, the free Sunday night buffet, and the themed dance parties — then come back the next morning for brunch at attached sister restaurant Tweet.

-You can’t talk about gay bars in Chicago without talking about Boystown.
+You can’t talk about gay bars in Chicago without talking about Northalsted (also known as Boystown).
 This LGBTQ nightlife mecca has a bar or club on every corner, and The Closet is one of the originals.
 This neighborhood institution has been welcoming bar-goers since 1978.
 The laidback spot is primarily known as a lesbian bar, but all are welcome.
 Grab a drink, play some free darts, and mingle with the diverse crowd of regulars.

 Looking for a gay bar near downtown Chicago?
 This old-school spot is the place.
 Tucked away above the bustling streets of Streeterville, Second Story is a relaxed refuge that’s remained virtually unchanged since it opened 35 years ago.
 The bar is one of the last remnants of “Tower Town”, a former bohemian enclave that was known as an epicenter of LGBTQ life in Chicago.